UoMResearchIT/programming_with_python/_episodes/02-dictionaries.md

 ## Splitting out keys and values

-Dictionaries have their own methods.
-Two of the most useful are keys and values which, as their name suggest, extract all the keys and all the values in an iterator.
+Dictionaries have some special methods.
+Two of the most useful are `keys` and `values`.
+These return the keys and the values of the dictionary respectively.

 ~~~
 d.keys()